-Although the earthquakes of 21 July 2013 and 16 August 2013 are outside the timeframe for this report they're certainly on everyone's minds - and we worked hard throughout the previous year to prepare for such events.
+Although the earthquakes of July 21 and August 16 are outside the timeframe for this report they're certainly on everyone's minds - and we worked hard throughout the previous year to prepare for such events.

-Strengthening work: Projects for the Begonia House, Rugby League Park Stand and the Colonial Cottage have been completed and the buildings are no longer earthquake prone.
-A total of 4239 pre-1976 buildings have been assessed since mid-2009.
-Six hundred and twelve have been declared earthquake prone of which 134 are heritage, and 757 are left to assess.
-We will complete this programme of assessments by June 2014.
+Strengthening work: Projects for Begonia House, Rugby League Park Stand and the Colonial Cottage has been completed and the buildings are no longer earthquake prone.
+A total of 4,239 pre-1976 buildings have been assessed since mid-2009.
+612 have been declared earthquake prone of which 134 are heritage, and 757 are left to assess.
+We will complete this programme of assessments in June 2014.

 Preparedness: Our people are prepared for an emergency more than anywhere in New Zealand.
-Seven out of 10 Wellington residents have water stored away for an emergency, 78 percent of residents have emergency items and 42 percent have plans at the ready.
-Communication and engagement: This is always an important issue and our residents' survey indicated we could improve in this area, so it's pleasing that the Council has launched its Draft Engagement Policy for your consideration this next year.
+Seven out of ten Wellington residents have water stored away for an emergency, 78 percent of residents have emergency items and 42 percent have plans at the ready.

+Communication and Engagement: This is always an important issue and our survey indicated we could improve in this area, so it's pleasing that Council has launched its Draft Engagement Policy for your consideration this year.